derykmakgill/511/_posts/2019-11-26-craig-sorcerers-stone.md

 “You impertinent boy!“ Snape interrupted, seething.

-“What’s the stop me from suing you if you teach the students these formulas?”
+“What’s to stop me from suing you if you teach the students these formulas?”

 “I…can you show me these patents?”